night-codes/orangebox/README.md

 app.listen(8080);
 ```

 After run your web server will work in 4 threads via clusters.
 To specify the number of threads use:

 ```js
 var count = 8;
 var app = require('orangebox').app(count);
 ```

+# Application

 ## A Little More
 ### File server
 For this feature used [node-static](https://github.com/cloudhead/node-static) Server: